junxit/us-congress-bills-112/metadata.md

 - 2011-11-10 — Senate amendment agreed to: Amendment SA 927 as modified, under the order of 11/8/2011, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
 94 - 1.
 Record Vote Number: 203.(text as modified: CR S7330-7336)
 - 2011-11-10 — Senate amendment not agreed to: Amendment SA 928, under the order of 11/8/2011, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
 40 - 56.
 Record Vote Number: 202.
 - 2011-11-10 — Senate amendment submitted
+- 2011-11-16 — DEBATE - The House proceeded with forty minutes of debate on concurring in the Senate amendment to H.R.
+674.
+- 2011-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-16 — Mr. Camp moved that the House suspend the rules and concur in the Senate amendment. (consideration: CR H7643-7661, H7690-7691)
+- 2011-11-16 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 853). (text as House agreed to Senate amendment: CR H7643-7650)
+- 2011-11-16 — POSTPONED PROCEEDINGS - At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-11-16 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 853).(text as House agreed to Senate amendment: CR H7643-7650)
+- 2011-11-19 — Presented to President.
+- 2011-11-19 — Presented to President.
+- 2011-11-21 — Became Public Law No: 112-56.
+- 2011-11-21 — Became Public Law No: 112-56.
+- 2011-11-21 — Signed by President.
+- 2011-11-21 — Signed by President.